Over the last two decades his writing has focused on his extensive suite of blogs. The main one, indefinite article,

 His writing builds on an early start from the age of nine, with a first prize in the Poatina RSL Essay Competition in 1962!

-He is a long-standing member of the ACT Writers Centre, and before that the NSW Writers Centre, an Adjunct with the University of Canberra through the Faculty of Arts and Design, and a member of independent ACT arts advocacy body, The Childers Group.
-From 2014-2016 he was on the Board of Craft ACT and helped establish its initiative, Design Canberra.
+He was a long-standing member of the ACT Writers Centre, and before that the NSW Writers Centre, an Adjunct with the University of Canberra through the Faculty of Arts and Design, and a member of independent ACT arts advocacy body, The Childers Group.
+From 2014-2016 he was on the Board of Craft ACT and helped establish its initiative, DESIGN Canberra.

 Poetry